-By Sarah E. and Qamar B.
+By Qamar B. and Amber B.

 Sex work will not continue under communism.
 This may be obvious to many of our readers, however it has been a continued source of controversy, to such the degree that we find it requires more investigation.
 While it is inevitable that sex work will, in some ways, regrettably continue into the initial phases of the socialist transition pending its abolition, it is absurd to say that it would continue to exist into the late stages of socialism, and eventual communism.
 However before we elaborate on this, it is important to first understand commodification as it relates to sex and labor.
 This, as Marxists, necessarily colors our understanding of the issue.